nessan/lulu/README.md

 # lulu

 `lulu` is a collection of Lua utility modules and classes.
 It includes a full-featured `Array` class, an `Enum` class, and a variety of other utility functions and extensions.
 It also includes a copy of [`scribe`](https://nessan.github.io/scribe), a Lua module for formatted output that gracefully handles Lua tables.

+Everyone creates one of these little libraries.
+This one has a comprehensive long-form [documentation site](https://nessan.github.io/lulu) built using [Quarto](https://quarto.org/).

 ## Available Modules